Terms & Conditions For Mobiles

 Services: the services supplied by Ice to the Customer as set out in the Order including, but not limited to MVNO Services or the procurement of Network Services.

-Term Fees: in respect of MVNO Services, the fees calculated by multiplying the remaining number of months of the Minimum Period by the monthly charges for the Services or £250 per Line whichever is the higher amount; or in respect of any Network Services, sixty per cent of the monthly fees payable under the Network Contract calculated by multiplying the remaining number of months of the Minimum Period by the monthly fees payable under the Network Contract or £250 per Line whichever is the higher amount.
+Term Fees: in respect of MVNO Services, the fees calculated by multiplying the remaining number of months of the Minimum Period by the monthly charges for the Services or £250 per Line whichever is the higher amount; or in respect of any Network Services, sixty per cent of the monthly fees payable under the Network Contract calculated by multiplying the remaining number of months of the Minimum Period by the monthly fees payable under the Network Contract or £250 per Line whichever is the higher amount (and in either case, whether MVNO Services or not, the monthly charges to be multiplied by the remaining number of months of the Minimum Period shall be the full monthly charges specified in the Order and exclusive of any Deal Incentive).

 (c) A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.